 Santa Maria is a beautiful boat.
 She is not as fast as one of our sister ships, the Pinta, but she is bigger and is the flagship for this journey.
-Columbus swears it will be soon.
 We have brought many items with us for trade.
 At night, we tell stories of our adventures.
-Some say the clear sky tonight speaks well for discovery tomorrow.
-All I know is that I tire of dried fish and I long for solid land under my feet!
+Some say the clear sky tonight speaks well for us to reach land tomorrow.
+All I know is that I tire of dried fish and I long for solid ground under my feet!